lassebenni/lassebenni.github.io/content/posts/debug-flask-docker-compose-vscode/index.md

 lastmod: 2025-08-13T17:50:00+02:00
 draft: false
 description: "TLDR; Install debugpy and run the debugpy in your package.json.
 Then launch 'Python: Remote Attach' in VS Code."
+ai_summary: "Step‑by‑step recipe to debug a Flask app running in docker‑compose with VS Code.
+Install debugpy in the image, start Flask via debugpy, expose port 5678, add a Remote Attach launch configuration, and run the containers.
+Screenshots illustrate each step for a reliable workflow."
 tags: ["flask", "docker", "vscode", "debugging", "python"]
 categories: ["Tutorial"]
 comments: true